2013 Mazda Mazda6 Interior

 - "Airy interior with lots of room." -- Car and Driver (2011)

 The five-seat Mazda6 has cloth seats on lower trim levels and leather-trimmed seats and heated front seats on Grand Touring models.
 Reviewers are happy with the seat material, saying the standard cloth and available leather are high-quality and attractive.
 Many think the front seats are comfortable and one says the driving position is one of the best in the class because it provides an expansive view of the road.
 Test drivers think the back seat is roomy and comfortable, noting that there is plenty of adult-friendly space.
-The only complaint is that one reviewer thinks the rear middle seat is best for smaller passengers, which is a common complaint among midsize cars.
+The only complaint is that one reviewer thinks the rear middle seat is best for smaller passengers, which is a common complaint about midsize cars.

 - "The quality of the materials and their applications is first rate, as are the exceptionally supportive front seats." -- Kelley Blue Book